Best Microsoft Teams Features: 55 We Use in 2023

 Let’s start with the Microsoft Teams features that drive results for your entire team.

 27 – Tabs

 Tabs in Microsoft Teams allow businesses to display rich and interactive web content to their teams.

 - Configurable tabs: These are part of your Teams channel.
 They offer ongoing information and guidance to teams.

-2 – Microsoft Immersive Reader
+28 – Microsoft Immersive Reader

 This is one of those Microsoft Teams features that is often overlooked as a capability reserved for educational institutions.

 If you’re struggling to focus on a piece of text, or you need to grab information while your eyes are focused elsewhere, the Immersive Reader is useful functionality.

 Click on the 3 dots on any message and select the reader from your drop-down menu.